galkan/flashlight/README.md

 <h2> 2) Active Scan </h2>

-During active scan, NMAP scripts are used by reading configuration fie.
-An example configuration file (flashlight.yaml) is stored in “config” directory in the working directory.
+During an active scan, NMAP scripts are used by reading the configuration file.
+An example configuration file (flashlight.yaml) is stored in “config” directory under the working directory.

 tcp_ports: